jcompliance/jcompliance.github.io/_posts/2021-05-24-Counterparty-risk-assessment.md

 #### **Appreciate the quality of guarantees**

 The default of the counterparty is an eventuality which must be considered by the Bank and from which it can protect itself by taking collateral and/or sharing the credit risk with a third party.
 The presence of a valuable guarantee can therefore make the extension of a loan to a counterparty with a high risk of default (eg: new activity) an operation with controlled risk.
 For this, various elements must be assessed, on the first hand the **real value** of the collateral, and on the second hand its **liquidity**.
 The **real value** should be assessed considering the company's default is due to its inability to create enough revenue to ensure the continuity of its activity.
 However, the real value of certain assets is directly correlated to the performance of the company.
-For example, the value of a store[^ bignote4] of a failing company may have a real value close to zero ; a poor geographic location and/or a limited clientele will have no interest to a potential buyer.
+For example, the value of a store[^bignote4] of a failing company may have a real value close to zero ; a poor geographic location and/or a limited clientele will have no interest to a potential buyer.
 Another example are company shares.
 Assets such as real estate, vehicle or assembly line, can present a risk regarding to their **liquidity**.
 An asset is considered to be liquid when it can be bought or sold quickly without major impact on its price.
 The existence of a market, as well as the ability of the Bank to find a buyer, must therefore be assessed.
 For example, the sale of a good such as an assembly line built to meet a very specific customer need, can lead to:

 - the scrapping of part of the elements that constitute it;